anyscale/templates/templates/fine-tune-llm_v2/cookbooks/long_context/README.md

 By estimating how many tokens an example from the dataset will result in, we can disgard examples that are too long.
 You can use this as a template for creating your own datasets.

+> **_NOTE:_** To fine-tune with a context length of 8k tokens and the llama-3-8b.yaml config in this cookbook, we require GCP A2 nodes.
+For that, you need to instantiate your workspace in a region such as GCP's `us-central1`  due to the relatively high availability.
+See [GCP's availability info](https://cloud.google.com/compute/docs/gpus/gpu-regions-zones) for more information.
+If you only want to generate the dataset, you can do that anywhere.

 ```python
 import json